dusixian/cs342-assign1/README.md

 #### Methods
 - init: Initializes the fields.
 Special features:
-  - Assigns the value of `idCount` as the `medicalRecordNumber` for the patient, then increments `idCount` by 1.
+  - Assigns the value of `idCount` as the `medicalRecordNumber` for the patient, then adds `idCount` by 1.
   - Enables string input for the `dateOfBirth` field (e.g., `"2002-01-01"`) and converts it to the `Date` type.
 - getAge: Computes the patient's age (in years) from their birth date using `Calendar`.
 - basicInfo: Returns a string in the format: `“Last name, First name (Age in years)”`.
-- getMedications: Returns a list of medications the patient is currently taking (i.e., not completed), ordered by the date prescribed.
+- getMedications: Returns a list of medications the patient is currently taking (not completed), ordered by the date prescribed (from oldest to newest).
 - addMedication: Adds a new medication.
 If the new medication is not completed and its name matches an existing medication, throws a `duplicatedMedication` error.
 - getCompatibleBloodType: Determines which donor blood types the patient can receive.
 Throws a `missingBloodType` error if the patient's blood type has not been defined.
 - checkCompatibleBloodType: Checks whether a specific donor blood type is compatible with the patient.